LvYe-Go/Foreign-Exchange/Final_Project/readme.md

     *Visulization:

-visulization result including three types of chart  nad html result
+visulization result including three types of chart and html resuls

-    *Screenshot
+    *Noteboook

-Including all screenshot for notebook
+Including notebook for the project process and all screenshot for notebook

 3  Project explanation and reason in lab_notebook.md

 4  I visulaized the data heirachical topics by three types of graph Please open in firefox browser .